Good old Blueberry Oatmeal Muffins. These will never let you down.

 - ¼ teaspoon salt

-- 1 cup fresh or frozen blueberries (do not thaw, or your muffins will turn gray.)
+- 1 cup fresh or frozen and thawed blueberries

 For the glaze